Installation guide¶

 If you encouter problems during the installation process, have a look at the section Troubleshooting.
 Some of the most common issues are gathered there.

-The installation of DYNAMITE consists of three steps, as detailed below.
+In case of installation option (A), the installation of DYNAMITE consists of three steps; in case of (B), it consists of two steps, as detailed below.

 ./install_galahad